iotserver24/codex/website/docs/intro.md

 ## 💝 **Support Our Mission**

-VibeStack Codex is **completely free** and always will be!
+CodeX is **completely free** and always will be!
 We believe powerful AI development tools shouldn't be locked behind expensive subscriptions.
 However, maintaining and improving this platform requires significant resources.

 ### 🌟 **How Your Support Helps**